Roamium

 ts_content_mainEnter Chromium’s message loop (blocks)

-ts_set_on_initializedRegister initialization callback
+ts_set_on_initializedRegister the initialization callback

 ts_post_taskPost a task to the UI thread